-This allows sequences to be grouped together that make up a Regulatory Activity.
-The submission unit will describe the sub-activity within a Regulatory Activity, such as initial, validation-response, response and closing in case of a new MAA.
+The submission units allow sequences that make up a Regulatory Activity to be grouped together.
+It describes the submission steps within a Regulatory Activity, such as initial, validation-response, response and closing in case of a new MAA.

 The submission unit 'additional-info' should be used for additional information (which could include, for example, missing files), and should only be used when 'validation-response' or 'response' is not suitable.
+Submission unit 'consolidation' should be used for applicant's withdrawals and authorities' rejections of a specific regulatory activity to bring the dossier back to the previous state.
 The submission type 'corrigendum' should only be used in exceptional circumstances in the CP to correct information, typically for product information, after the Regulatory Activity has concluded.